EPCCed/pybde/README.md

 ![Experiment data](https://github.com/EPCCed/pybde/wiki/images/v1.0/neurospora_1.png)

 To use this data in a Boolean Delay Equation we need to convert it into Boolean data.
-We use the `ooleanTimeSeries` class to store Boolean time series data.
+We use the `BooleanTimeSeries` class to store Boolean time series data.
 We can create Boolean time series data from this experiment data by applying relative or absolute thresholding.

 Relative thresholding thresholds the relative to the range of the values in the data.
 A threshold of 0.5 will correspond to a threshold value midway between the minimum and maximum value.